nelson888/groovy_compiler/README.md

 ## What is working (currently)
-This compiler can compile only arithmetic operations It supports basic and booleans operators, except the power (^)
+This compiler can compile only arithmetic operations It supports basic and boolean operators, except the power (^)

 e.g: 4 + 2, 4 - (6 * 4 / 2), 5 % (4 - 4 * (5 - 3)), (1 >= 2) &&, (3 and 0) == (0 or 0)

-It does not support power (^).

 When there is an error while compiling, the error is displayed on the standard output.
-You can see what caused the error (the line and column of the error is displayed but it is not working, sometimes there is an offset for the column).
+You can see what caused the error (the line and column of the error is displayed but it is not working, sometimes there is a little offset for the column).